sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

     ticket B and ticket B merged ticket A, there is no way to distinguish commits that were originally made in ticket A or in ticket B. Effectively, merging both ways combines the branches and makes individual review impossible.

-Effectively, you should never merge unless one of the following holds:
+    In practice, you should only merge when one of the following holds:

     * Either two tickets conflict, then you have to merge one into the other in order to resolve the merge conflict.